sasfog/Open-PupilEXT/3rdparty/PupilEXT_Third_Party_Licenses/README.md

 <a id="QT" href="https://www.qt.io/"><b>QT</b></a>  is an open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, macOS, Android or embedded systems.
 (License: GPL 3.0)

 <a id="OpenCV" href="https://opencv.org/"><b>OpenCV</b></a> is a highly optimized computer vision library with focus on real-time applications.
 In this repository it is used for image manipulation and plotting of ellipse pupil detections.
 (License: Apache 2 / BSD)

+<a id="FFmpeg" href="https://ffmpeg.org/"><b>FFmpeg</b></a> is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
+(License: LGPL v2.1)

 <a id="Glog" href="https://github.com/google/glog"><b>Glog</b></a> is a library for logging. ([License](https://github.com/google/glog/blob/master/COPYING))